Here are some interesting Denmark Facts which were chosen and researched by kids especially for kids.

 Flag of DenmarkDenmark lies in Northern Europe.
 Denmark belongs to the Scandinavian countries and is the smallest country of Scandinavia.

-Scandinavia usually includes the three kingdoms Sweden, Denmark and Norway, but in a wider view also includes Finland and Iceland.
-These Nordic countries are all highlighted in blue on the map below.
+Scandinavia usually includes the three kingdoms Sweden, Denmark and Norway.
+In a wider regional sense, Scandinavia is often confused with the Nordic countries, which also include Finland and Iceland.
+The Nordic countries are all highlighted in blue on the map below.

-Denmark is a country in ScandinaviaDenmark borders the North Sea and the Baltic Sea of the North Atlantic Ocean.
+Denmark is a country in ScandinaviaDenmark borders the North Sea and the Baltic Sea, both are part of the North Atlantic Ocean.

-Denmark is the southernmost country of Scandinavia if one excludes Greenland and the Faroe islands.
-Denmark has one land border with Germany of 140 km/ 87 miles.
+Denmark is the southernmost country of Scandinavia excluding Greenland and the Faroe islands.
+Denmark has one land border with Germany which is about 140 km/ 87 miles long.

-Map of DenmarkDenmark is also referred to as the Kingdom of Denmark, which includes the peninsula Jütland where it borders Germany, the many islands in the Baltic Sea as well as Greenland and the Faroer islands in the North Sea.
+Map of DenmarkDenmark is also referred to as the Kingdom of Denmark, which includes the peninsula Jutland where it borders Germany, the many islands in the Baltic Sea as well as Greenland and the Faroe islands in the North Atlantic Ocean.

-The kingdom of Denmark is spread over 443 islands.
-Only 72 of these islands are inhabited.
-Due to the many islands, Denmark has a remarkably long coastline of 7,314 km/ 4,545 miles - The coastline is almost as long as those of Brazil or India!
+The kingdom of Denmark is spread over 444 islands.
+Only 76 of these islands are inhabited.
+Due to the many islands, Denmark has a remarkably long coastline of 7,314 km/ 4,545 miles - The coastline is almost as long as those of much larger countries such as Brazil or India!

 Denmark is about twice the size of Bolivia or Massachusetts/USA or about half the size of Ireland.
 A flight to Copenhagen takes roughly 2 hours from London/England and 7.5 hours from New York/USA.